mitewwaa/Videos-Database/README.md

-# Database Management Systems Project
+# Database Management Systems Project - Videoclips

 This project was created for the Database Management Systems course at FMI.
 It focuses on developing a database system for managing videos, user uploads, and video production technologies.